will-wright-uq/PatternAnalysis-2025/recognition/HipMRI - 2D UNet - s4693543/README.md

 ![img](./readme_assets/training.png)
 *Figure 1: Training progress outputs when running `train.py`*

+Figure 1 shows the last 2 epochs of training on Google Colab notebook.
+It also shows confirmation of the plots and model being saved to the outputs directory.

 #### Training loss
 ![img](./readme_assets/loss_progress.png)
 *Figure 2: Multi-class dice loss over epochs during training*

+Figure 2 shows how the Dice loss is decreasing over the number of epochs for both the train (blue) and validation (red) splits.
+The expected behaviour is shown with the validation loss being higher than the train loss (as it is trained on the training dataset, not the validation).
+The validation loss appears to not show significant improvement beyond epoch 30.

 #### Training loss
 ![img](./readme_assets/dice_progress.png)
 *Figure 3: Per-class Dice scores over epochs during training*

+Figure 3 shows the Dice coefficients for each class for the train (blue) and validation (red) datasets.
+We see pretty stable convergence for the background and body classes.
+The bones class is also quite stable.
+The bladder class appears to have more separation between the train and validation datasets.
+The rectum and prostate classes slowly improve with the number of epochs.

 ### Testing
 ```bash